 The school encourages a balanced and healthy diet where children are bringing packed lunches to school, whether it is on a daily basis or for a school trip.

-The Government advises that a healthy diet should include fresh fruit and vegetables and juice, water or milk as drinks.
+The Government advises that a healthy diet should include fresh fruit and vegetables, water or milk as drinks.
 Foods to be discouraged are crisps or other salty snacks and highly processed foods.
 The school asks every parent/carer to support its efforts to ensure that all children have a healthy lunch by adhering to the guidelines given.